Acupuncture and

 DIETARY THERAPY

-Hippocrates declared, "food is medicine," and as such, dietary therapy seeks to address health concerns through the use of specific diet considerations in conjunction with Chinese medical diagnostics.
+Dietary therapy seeks to address health concerns through the use of specific diet considerations in conjunction with Chinese medical diagnostics.

 ADJUNCT THERAPIES